 iDECIDE facilitators come from many backgrounds and can be school or personnel from non-school partner organizations.
 The ideal facilitator is driven by a passion for supporting the future wellbeing of our youth, a willingness to learn techniques to best support them, and is dedicated to the iDECIDE mission.
 The iDECIDE team provides a workshop, continuing education, and facilitator coaching and support, so that facilitators can focus on what matters: listening, connecting with, and empowering our youth.

-Obtained a letter of commitment demonstrating school/organizational support;
+Obtained a letter of commitment demonstrating school/district support;

 Completes iDECIDE training;

 Adheres to the standardized curriculum, materials and protocols;

 Maintains certification and annual fidelity checks;